+Physics

-Physics Science Faculty Head Teacher: Mathew Robson BOARD DEVELOPED 2 UNIT CATEGORY В ATAR COURSE Α YES NO COURSE HSC EXAMINATION Compulsory Optional Course Cost | Prelm: \$0 HSC: \$0
+• 2 UNIT ВС DARD DEVELOPED COURSE ATAR COURSE YES NO Course Cost Prelim: \$0 HSC: \$0 HSC EXAMINATION Compulsory Optio nal

 Students are provided with 15 hours of course time for depth studies in both Year 11 and Year 12.
-During this time students may undertake an investigation/activity that allows for the further development of one or more scientific concepts
+During this time students may undertake an investigation/activity that allows for the further development of one or more scientific concepts.